flaf/miscellaneous/puppet4-mod/distrib_repositories/README.md

 **Warning:** with this module, the file `/etc/apt/sources.list` and the directory `/etc/apt/sources.list.d/` will be completely managed by Puppet.
-For instance, to use a specific repository you have to do it via Puppet.
+For instance, to use add a specific repository you have to do it via Puppet.